Castle Park High School: School structure

 The school serves approximately 2,000 students with around 90 full-time teachers.
 The academic calendar follows a semester schedule, and students are enrolled in standard, honors, and Advanced Placement (AP) courses.

 Admissions

 As of December 19, 2014, the school faced student transfers, with over 25% of its students leaving due to concerns about violence and declining academics.

 Curriculum

-Castle Park High offers a comprehensive academic program including core subjects and electives.
+CPHS offers a comprehensive academic program including core subjects and electives.
 Advanced Placement courses.

 Specialized academies include the Science Innovation Academy, providing advanced STEM coursework and career preparation through internships and mentorships.
 Other programs include AVID, Sports Medicine, Sales and Marketing, the ACE Mentor Program, (sponsored by Turner Construction since 2006) and International Baccalaureate offerings.

 Athletics

+Chula Vista High School mascot is standing next to the CPHS mascot.

-Castle Park High School competes in the Metropolitan – Mesa League under the South Bay League of the CIF San Diego Section.
+CPHS competes in the Metropolitan – Mesa League under the South Bay League of the CIF San Diego Section.
 Sports offered include: